COVID-19 Modified Operations Plan & Matrix

 • High sanitation standards expected at all levels of operation.
 At a minimum, all areas, supplies, and equipment must be cleaned on a daily basis.

-• Inmates are tested for SARS-CoV-2 when they are symptomatic, asymptomatic but exposed, during movements, and when surveillance is needed.
+• Inmates are tested for SARS-CoV-2 when they are symptomatic, asymptomatic but exposed, during movements when indicated, and when surveillance is needed.

 • Inmates with known or suspected SARS-CoV-2 infection should be provided a face covering, POC tested, and placed in medical isolation for 10 days.